MLHale/CYBR8470/README.md

 [Class topics](#class-topics)

 ## Location
-All classroom activities will take place in PKI room 361 (STEAL 2) unless otherwise noted ahead of time.
+All classroom activities will take place in PKI room 260 unless otherwise noted ahead of time.

 ## Supplies